Arundhati Roy: Early life

-Arundhati Roy was born in Shillong, Meghalaya, India, to Mary Roy, a Malayali Jacobite Syrian Christian women's rights activist from Kerala and Rajib Roy, a Bengali Hindu tea plantation manager from Calcutta.
-When she was two, her parents divorced and she returned to Kerala with her mother and brother.
+Suzanna Arundhati Roy was born on 24 November 1961 in Shillong, in Undivided Assam (now in Meghalaya) into a Christian family.
+Her mother, Mary Roy, was a Malayali Christian women's rights activist from Aymanam, Kerala and belonged to the Jacobite Syrian denomination.
+Her father, Rajib Roy, was a Bengali Christian tea plantation manager from Kolkata, West Bengal.

+When she was two years old, her parents divorced and she returned to Kerala with her mother and brother.
 For some time, the family lived with Roy's maternal grandfather in Ooty, Tamil Nadu.
 When she was five, the family moved back to Kerala, where her mother started a school.

-Roy attended school at Corpus Christi, Kottayam, followed by the Lawrence School, Lovedale, in Nilgiris, Tamil Nadu.
-She then studied architecture at the School of Planning and Architecture, Delhi, where she met architect Gerard da Cunha.
-They married in 1978 and lived together in Delhi, and then Goa, before they separated and divorced in 1982.
+Roy attended school at Corpus Christi in Kottayam, Kerala, followed by the Lawrence School in Lovedale, Tamil Nadu.

+Roy then studied architecture at the School of Planning and Architecture in New Delhi, where she met architect Gerard da Cunha.
+They married in 1978 and lived in Delhi and then Goa before divorcing in 1982.